ALL ABOUT ZOZOBRA

 As it burned, and the encircling fires blazed brighter, there was a staccato of exploding fireworks from the figure and round about.
 Throwing off their black robes, the spectators emerged in gala costume, joining an invading army of bright-hued harlequins with torches in a dance around the fires, as the band struck up “La Cucaracha.”
 The crowd then marched back between bonfires lining the streets to the armory and the big baile was on.
 It brought out the biggest crowd of native merrymakers seen here for years.”

 The Burning of Zozobra is one of Santa Fe’s largest and most festive events, taking place annually on Labor Day Friday.
-The 97th Burning of Zozobra takes place on Friday, September 3 , 2021.
+Visit Santa Fe, New Mexico for Zozobra 2023, the 99th Burning of Zozobra which takes place on Friday, September 1, 2023.
 Zozobra is a rain-or-shine event, and while weather conditions may speed to an earlier burn or slow down to a later moment, you can rest assured that Zozobra WILL burn!